 Get some decent shuteye every night.
 Experts recommend around seven to nine hours sleep.
-If you're always having late nights, you'll regret it the next day as you won't feel rested or rejuvenated and ready to handle work.
+If you always have late nights, you'll regret it the next day as you won't feel rested or rejuvenated and ready to handle work.
 Good productivity relies on being well-rested.

 Can't sleep?
 If you've got things whirring around in your head every night, keep a notebook by your bed and write down any niggles, worries or tasks you need to remember.
 If that doesn't work, then figure out why you can't sleep.
 If you're working late into the evenings, it might be because you're not giving your brain enough time to wind down and relax.